adigitalnative/actor_manager_frontend/README.md

 The app uses React & Redux, with the defaults that come from using create-react-app.

+## Live version

+To view a live version of the site, visit https://nf-actio-frontend.herokuapp.com/

 ## Available Scripts

 In the project directory, you can run: